timbergus/webpack-test/README.md

 * __remove-vowels__: it removes vowels inside a message.
 * __reversed__: it revers a given message.

-And four directives.
+Four directives.
 The last three (messageL33t, messageReversed and messageWithoutVowels) just show a list of messages with a filter applied, info-box, shows us a message that change with the directive attributes, and input-box, allow us to introduce a new message.

+And a component that shows a message.

 To communicate all this components we are using Redux ([ngRedux](https://github.com/wbuchwalter/ng-redux)).
 The input-box directive stores the new strings inside the store, and the other directives are subscribed to the message array and they show the new contents with every change.